Skip to content

 AppImage

 Octa is also published as an AppImage for users who prefer a single self-contained file.
-Download Octa-*-x86_64.AppImage from the releases page, make it executable, and run it directly:
+Download Octa-*-x86_64.AppImage from the releases page and make it executable:

 chmod +x Octa-*-x86_64.AppImage